jbyrnescu/finance/README.txt

 2) a transfer to or from another account
 3) Interest
 usually an expense isn't more than 0 too, it's less.
+Also, this column is null if it's not "y" (at this point in development)